Pavol Demitra: Los Angeles Kings

 On 2 August 2005, Demitra signed a three-year, $13.5 million contract with the Los Angeles Kings.
-On 5 October 2005, Demitra played his first game with the Kings, scoring an assist in a 5–4 loss to the Dallas Stars.
-The next night, on 6 October 2005, Demitra scored his first goal with his new team, scoring against David LeNeveu of the Phoenix Coyotes in a 3–2 win.
-Demitra had three four-point games during the season, including one on 22 November 2005 against his former team, the St. Louis Blues in a 6–3 Los Angeles win.
+On 5 October 2005, Demitra played his first game with the Kings, scoring an assist in a 5–4 loss to Dallas Stars.
+The next night, on 6 October 2005, Demitra scored his first goal with his new team, scoring against David LeNeveu of Phoenix Coyotes in a 3–2 win.
+Demitra had three four-point games during the season, including one on 22 November 2005 against his former team St. Louis Blues in a 6–3 Los Angeles win.
 Demitra missed 24 games with injuries, including an eye problem, during the season.
 In 58 games during the season, Demitra had 25 goals and 62 points to finish third in team scoring.
-On 24 June 2006, Los Angeles traded Demitra to the Minnesota Wild for Patrick O'Sullivan and a first round draft pick in the 2006 NHL Entry Draft.
+On 24 June 2006, Los Angeles traded Demitra to the Minnesota Wild for Patrick O'Sullivan and a first round draft pick in the 2006 NHL entry draft.